 Description: The interval residual SD (square root of sill).
+The measurement units for the interval depends on the <interval-type>.

 Argument: SD as a constant or a grid file name, or elements <relative> and <minimum>.
 See Section 6.2 for possible file formats.